verdaux/BookNotes/Phrases/Impressors.md

 - [ ] I won.
 By like a landslide
 - [ ] I don't do drugs because it's too tedious.
 Everything becomes routine.
 You just stay there for 9 hours going aaaargh.
 Then you run out of aaarrgh.
 Then you buy more drugs.
 It's an endless cycle of repitition.
 I don't get it.
 - [ ] Comedy is a lot like sex if they haven't made a noise change what you're doing
+- [ ] You have the right to remain sexy